Content Detail

 American alumroot flowers are bell-shaped and grow in groups of branching stalks, with four to five flowers per group (panicle).
 These branching stalks originate on a long leafless center stem (scape) that rises above the foliage.
 The scape, branching stalks, and pedicels are covered in short hairs.
 Each flower has five petals that are often green or creamy white in color, are surrounded by five green appendages (sepals), and have long stringlike protrusions (stamens and style).
 The stamens will be tipped with orange (anthers).
 The petals, sepals, and stamens are fused together at their base, forming a cup (hypanthium) around the female reproductive organs (pistils).

-The fruit of American alumroot are small and dry with a seam where they split to release seeds (capsules).
+The fruits of American alumroot are small and dry with a seam where they split to release seeds (capsules).
 The tips of these capsules have two long, narrow beaks that protrude from them.

 American alumroot prefers medium moisture, which is important in preventing general foliage decline and potential leaf scorch that can occur in too dry conditions.
 Clumps should be divided every three to four years.
 Deadheading spent American alumroot blooms can help to encourage additional blooming.
 For the best foliage coloration, it is recommended to grow American alumroot in sunny areas with partial shade in the afternoons.
 They also benefit from a wintertime mulch that can protect them from being pushed out of the ground by cycles of freezing and thawing.